kaizen-ai/kaizenflow/documentation/technical/knowledge_graph_example.md

     viewpoints
   - The quality of the estimation is much higher
-    - It's like a GPS: if you have 2 satellites you can't measure your position, with 3 satellites you have a precise position in 3 dimensions
+    - It's like a GPS: if you have 2 satellites you can't measure your position, but with 3 satellites you have a precise position in 3 dimensions

 - The current ML systems for economic quantities make predictions without understanding the world